Dhaka

-Dhaka (/ˈdɑːkə/ DAH-kə or /ˈdækə/ DAK-ə; ঢাকা, [ˈɖʱaka]), formerly known as Dacca, is the capital and largest city of Bangladesh.
-It is the sixth-largest and seventh-most densely populated city in the world.
-Dhaka is a megacity, and has a population of 10.2 million residents as of 2022, and a population of over 22.4 million residents in Greater Dhaka.
+Dhaka (/ˈdɑːkə/ DAH-kə or /ˈdækə/ DAK-ə; ঢাকা, [ˈɖʱaka]), formerly spelled as Dacca, is the capital and largest city of Bangladesh.
+It is one of the largest and most densely populated cities in the world, with a density of about 34,000 residents per square kilometer and a total area of approximately 300 square kilometers.
+Dhaka is a megacity, and has a population of 10.2 million as of 2024, and a population of over 23.9 million in Dhaka Metropolitan Area.
 It is widely considered to be the most densely populated built-up urban area in the world.
-Dhaka is an important cultural, economic, and scientific hub of the Bengal region and South Asia, as well as a major Muslim-majority city.
-Greater Dhaka nominal GDP is $226 Billion whereas Dhaka district nominal GDP is $141 Billion USD with per capita GDP $9,626 USD.
-Dhaka ranks second in South Asia after Mumbai and 39th in the world in terms of GDP.
+Dhaka is an important cultural, economic, and scientific hub of Eastern South Asia.
+Dhaka ranks fourth in South Asia and 55th in the world in terms of GDP.
 Lying on the Ganges Delta, it is bounded by the Buriganga, Turag, Dhaleshwari and Shitalakshya rivers.
-Dhaka is also the largest Bengali-speaking city in the world.
+It is also the largest Bengali-speaking city in the world.

 The area of Dhaka has been inhabited since the first millennium.
 An early modern city developed from the 17th century as a provincial capital and commercial centre of the Mughal Empire.
-Dhaka was the capital of a proto-industrialised Mughal Bengal for 75 years (1608–39 and 1660–1704).
+Dhaka was the capital of a proto-industrialized Mughal Bengal for 75 years (1608–39 and 1660–1704).
 It was the hub of the muslin trade in Bengal and one of the most prosperous cities in the world.
-The Mughal city was named Jahangirnagar (City of Jahangir) in honour of the erstwhile ruling emperor Jahangir.
+The Mughal city was named Jahangirnagar (The City of Jahangir) in honour of the erstwhile ruling emperor Jahangir.
 The city's wealthy Mughal elite included princes and the sons of Mughal emperors.
-The pre-colonial city's glory peaked in the 17th and 18th centuries when it was home to merchants from across Eurasia.
-The Port of Dhaka was a major trading post for both riverine and seaborne trade.
-The Mughals decorated the city with well-laid gardens, tombs, mosques, palaces and forts.
+The pre-colonial city's glory peaked in the 17th and 18th centuries, when it was home to merchants from across Eurasia.
+The Port of Dhaka was a major trading hub for both riverine and maritime commerce.
+The Mughals decorated the city with well-laid gardens, tombs, mosques, palaces, and forts.
 The city was once called the Venice of the East.

-Under British rule, the city saw the introduction of electricity, railways, cinemas, Western-style universities and colleges and a modern water supply.
+Under British rule, the city saw the introduction of electricity, railways, cinemas, Western-style universities and colleges, and a modern water supply.
 It became an important administrative and educational centre in the British Raj, as the capital of Eastern Bengal and Assam province after 1905.
 In 1947, after the end of British rule, the city became the administrative capital of East Pakistan.
 It was declared the legislative capital of Pakistan in 1962.
-In 1971, after the Liberation War, it became the capital of independent Bangladesh.
+In 1971, following the Liberation War, it became the capital of an independent Bangladesh.
 In 2008, Dhaka celebrated 400 years as a municipal city.